deroki/NewGame/readme.md

 The game structure is almost the same as snake game:

-1. Character: there are you kind of characters:
+1. Character: there are two kind of characters:
-    * character: the main pixel moving
+    * character: the main player pixel moving
     * walker: a random computer managed random character that affects the player

-2. Controller: this object controls all the inputs from the keyboard and change the character position
+2. Controller: This object controls all the inputs from the keyboard and change the character position

-3. Renderer: Ojects that display the changes on the screen using the SDL2 library
+3. Renderer: Objects that display the changes on the screen using the SDL2 library

-4. Game : implement all the game logic and the game loop
+4. Game : Implements all the game logic and the game loop

 ## Dependencies